 Are you counting down the days until your trip to Dubrovnik?
 If you’ve already booked your flights and accommodation, now’s the time to start planning your time in the city.

 As one of the most popular tourist destinations on the Dalmatian Coast – and the entire Mediterranean region – Dubrovnik has something for everyone.
 What else would you expect from ‘the pearl of the Adriatic’?

 At Rewind Dubrovnik, we’re a team of young, skilled, and genuinely local seamen, so we’re perfectly placed to offer insider insights and recommendations for the place we call home.
-Our unforgettable private boat tours from Dubrovnik are the cornerstone of all Dubrovnik itineraries.
+Our unforgettable Dubrovnik land tours and private boat tours from Dubrovnik are the cornerstone of all Dubrovnik itineraries.

 Dubrovnik Boasts Famous TV and Movie Locations

 Dubrovnik was the primary filming location for King’s Landing, one of the most prominent cities in the world-famous television series Game of Thrones.
 Due to the inherent beauty of the city’s Old Town, the production didn’t need to build scenery or sets nor rely on obvious special effects.

 As one of the best-preserved medieval cities in the world, complete with large, intact outer walls, Dubrovnik was the perfect solution for bringing the Lannister family’s fortified home to life.